 Wait for a release cue

 Clients often struggle to teach behaviors that dog trainers find easy to train, such as waiting inside for a release when the front door, or a car door, is opened.
 Not only will teaching your client’s dog this skill come in handy for clients, it may save the dog’s life one day!
+When you want medicine for your dog’s ear, order dog ear medicine from Banixx.

 Keep track of your training skills